SideLine: How Delay-Lines (May) Leak Secrets from your SoC: Introduction

 \begin{enumerate}

 \item[$\bullet$] We reveal that delay-line-based components available in a broad range of SoCs that employ external memories can be turned into power consumption measurement units.

-\item[$\bullet$] We describe three attacker-victim (core-vs-core) delay-line-based SCA scenarios over two modern SoC devices: \textbf{AP-vs-AP} attack (Dual Cortex-A9), \textbf{AP-vs-MCU} attack and \textbf{MCU-vs-AP} attack (Dual Cortex-A7 + Cortex-M) where AP and MCU respectively denote the application processor and the microcontroller.
+\item[$\bullet$] We describe three attacker-victim (core-vs-core) delay-line-based SCA scenarios over two SoC devices: \textbf{AP-vs-AP} attack (on a Xilinx Zynq 7000 SoC), \textbf{AP-vs-MCU} attack and \textbf{MCU-vs-AP} attack (on a STMicroelectronics STM32MP1 SoC) where AP and MCU respectively denote the application processor and the microcontroller.

 \item[$\bullet$] For each scenario a correlation power analysis attack is conducted against the publicly available OpenSSL AES encryption algorithm and the full secret key is successfully recovered.
 The attack feasibility is demonstrated on bare metal and Linux OS-based applications.